Posted on 22 Feb 2022

 - Read the UNODC toolkit on stakeholder engagement.

 - Check the UNODC Civil Society Unit page for updates on upcoming training or engagement sessions on the mechanism.

-The other official avenues for engagement are the ‘constructive dialogues’ between civil society and States parties (which are not expected to start until 2022) and the plenary of the conference, the next session of which will be held in October 2022.
-So the focus of engagement for now must be on the self-assessment phase and any related lobbying, communications and advocacy that you may wish to undertake.
+The other official avenues for engagement are the ‘constructive dialogues’ between civil society and States parties (which will be held on 6 May , 27 May and 1 July 2022 in Vienna, Austria) and the plenary of the conference, the next session of which will be held in October 2022.
+You can already register to participate in the thematic constructive dialogues:

 We are interested to hear your experiences and feedback regarding your experiences engaging with the UNTOC Implementation Review Mechanism.
 Please send any comments or questions to email@example.com or Ian.firstname.lastname@example.org.

 GI-TOC, UN-TOC Watch